classgraph/classgraph/README.md

 ClassGraph (formerly **FastClasspathScanner**) is an uber-fast, ultra-lightweight classpath scanner, module scanner, and classfile annotation processor for Java, Scala, Kotlin and other JVM languages.

 ClassGraph has the ability to "invert" the Java class and/or reflection API: for example, the Java class and reflection API can tell you the interfaces implemented by a given class, or can give you the list of annotations on a class; ClassGraph can find **all classes that implement a given interface**, or can find **all classes that are annotated with a given annotation**.
+The Java `ClassLoader` API can be used to load the content of a resource file of a given path, but ClassGraph can find and load **all resources files in all classloaders that have names matching a given pattern**.

 ### Examples